 The journey to Tap for Change

-How an idea to feed hungry school children led us to creating a one stop-shop for contactless donations
+How an initiative to help schoolchildren in Africa led to our creating a one stop-shop for contactless charity donations

 We began our journey into the world of contactless charity donations two years ago with the creation of Lunchbox.